Gmabatah93/PROJECT_NFL_Combine/README.md

 The average _BROAD JUMP_ for everyone in the dataset was **_113inches_**.
 By _Position_: CB = **_122inches_**, DE = **_115inches_**, OLB = **_118inches_**, OT = **_102inches_**, WR = **_121inches_**, RB = **_118inches_**.
 By _Conference_: Elite = **_113inches_**, Division I-A = **_114inches_**, Division I-AA = **_113inches_**, Divsion II & III = **_112inches_**.

 > **MODELING**: \
-Metrics: AUC, Accuracy, Sensitivity, Specificity, F1. \
+Metrics: AUC, Accuracy, Sensitivity, Specificity, **F1** ("Used to ultimately to select the best model"). \
 The 1st model **Random Forrest** was fit trying three different dataset.
 1) As is, meaning no preprocess.
-2) using PCA with the 2 principal components.
+2) using PCA with the first 2 principal components.
 3) a simpler dataset removing the highly correlated features. \
 The 2nd model **Logistic Regression** was fit trying three different dataset.
 1) With minimal preprocessing ("normalized", "dummy").
-2) Minimal preprocessing and PCA using the 2 principal components.
+2) Minimal preprocessing and PCA using the first 2 principal components.
 3) simpler dataset removing the highly correlated features and minimal preprocessing.

 > **VALIDATION METRICS**